apaz-cli/daisho/Steps.md

 # Validate AST
 ### Pass one:
 For each compilation unit in parallel:
+	* Sort the compilation unit's children into their type (Functions, Classes, Traits, Global variables, etc).
-	* Traverse the AST to combine String literals.
+	* Combine String literals.
+Ex: "Hello " "World" "!"
 	* Validate that float and integer literals can fit.
 	* Pull out all the trait, function, class, and type names from the root of each.
 Keep track of how far nested you found them.

 # Semantic/Type Analysis